efried130/FusionCONUS_TSS/README.md

 # FusionCONUS_TSS
-Use imagery information from Landsat and Sentinel-2 to teach MODIS 30 m resolution, using machine learngin to model river total total suspended sediment concentration from fused reflectance
+Use imagery information from Landsat and Sentinel-2 to 'teach' MODIS 30 m resolution, using machine learning to model river total total suspended sediment (TSS) concentration from fused and original image reflectance across the Continental United States.

 # **OVERVIEW**